Lemann Foundation Interschool Fellowship

 Columbia's Jorge Paulo Lemann Fund was established in 2009 to promote student exchange between Columbia University's School of International and Public Affairs (SIPA) and Brazil.
 The Jorge Paulo Lemann Fund fosters educational exchange between Columbia University and Brazil.
 The Lemann Fund provides support to Brazilian students who wish to study at SIPA, and for students with a deep interest in the overall advancement of Brazil, through their past, present, and future educational and professional experience.
 It also supports the research interests of SIPA’s faculty and students.

-In 2013, Columbia's Lemann Fellows program expanded with the creation of the Lemann Foundation Interschool Fellowship, to provide financial aid to master's degree candidates at other Columbia master's programs including the Mailman School of Public Health, the Graduate School of Journalism, the School of Social Work, the Graduate School of Architecture, Preservation, and Planning (GSAPP), and Teachers College who have demonstrated a strong commitment to social change in Brazil and its future.
+In 2013, Columbia's Lemann Fellowship program expanded with the creation of the Lemann Foundation Interschool Fellowship, to provide financial aid to master's degree candidates at other Columbia master's programs including the Mailman School of Public Health, the Graduate School of Journalism, the School of Social Work, the Graduate School of Architecture, Preservation, and Planning (GSAPP), and Teachers College who have demonstrated a strong commitment to social change in Brazil and its future.

 The Lemann Interschool Fellowship program is open to current and incoming full time master's students in the programs listed above that have demonstrated a strong commitment to social change in Brazil and its future.
 Applicants can be Brazilian citizens, or those of other nationalities that can demonstrate a strong interest in social change in Brazil.
 For students awarded a Lemann Fellowship in their first year, renewal for a second year is contingent upon maintaining a strong record of academic performance.

 Competitive candidates have a strong academic track record, as well as a demonstrated commitment to social change in Brazil through substantive academic endeavors and/or relevant professional experience in the public, nonprofit, or private sectors.
-In their applications, candidates should demonstrate their concrete aspirations for applying their knowledge and skills to addressing pressing social challenges in Brazil, and how they think they can contribute to strengthening the overall network of Lemann Fellows and their impact on social change in Brazil.
-Candidates should clearly articulate how their professional aspirations can support the vision and mission of the Lemann Foundation and the broader Lemann Fellows Program.
+In their applications, candidates should demonstrate their concrete aspirations for applying their knowledge and skills to addressing pressing social challenges in Brazil, and how they think they can contribute to strengthening the overall network of Lemann Fellow candidates and their impact on social change in Brazil.
+Candidates should clearly articulate how their professional aspirations can support the vision and mission of the Lemann Foundation and the broader Lemann Fellowship Program.

 Admissions Procedures and Deadlines